uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```
 Document summary:
-This document is the SEC filing on ACME corp's performance in Q2 2023.
+This document is the SEC filing on Example Corp's performance in Q2 2023.

 Chunk:
 The company's revenue grew by 3% over the previous quarter.
 ```

+This is easy to implement and results in every chunk being contextually enriched.

-The problem with this approach is that this will increase the size of all the chunks and also add a lot of noise to the chunks.
+However, the problem with this approach is that this will increase the size of all the chunks and also add a lot of noise to the chunks.
 If you embed the combined text (chunk + summary), the embedding will more likely reflect the general document summary than the specific content of the chunk.
-This can cause irrelevant matches — for example, a search for “ACME Corp’s executive bonuses” might incorrectly return this revenue-growth chunk, simply because it contains the summary of the SEC filing.
+You are essentially repeating broad context across the entire embedding space.

+With the above approach, every chunk— whether it's about quarterly revenue, hiring plans, or something else entirely—will contain the phrase "This document is the SEC filing on Example Corp's performance in Q2 2023".
+While this helps ensure that a search for Example Corp and Q2 2023 won't miss the relevant chunks, it can also cause irrelevant matches.

+Consider an example scenario where you are searching for "Example Corp's executive bonuses".
+The most relevant chunk will probably the one that explicitly mentions those bonuses.
+However, because every chunk contains the same general document summary, chunks about unrelated topics may score highly simply because of the generic context.

+In short, while this method guarantees that every chunk is tied to the document, it also introduces a lot of noise, potentially reducing retrieval performance.

 The **Document Summary Index** approach outlined in [A New Document Summary Index for LLM-powered QA Systems](https://www.llamaindex.ai/blog/a-new-document-summary-index-for-llm-powered-qa-systems-9a32ece2f9ec) tries to mitigate this problem by storing document summaries separately.